roura356a/csk/intl.en-US/API Reference/Clusters/Create a cluster/Create a dedicated Kubernetes cluster.md

 |snat\_entry|Boolean|No|true|Specifies whether to configure Source Network Address Translation \(SNAT\) rules for the VPC where your cluster is deployed.
 Valid values:

 -   true: automatically creates a Network Address Translation \(NAT\) gateway and configures SNAT rules.
 Set this parameter to `true` if nodes and applications in the cluster need to access the Internet.
--   false: does not create a NAT gateway and configure SNAT rules.
+-   false: does not create a NAT gateway or configure SNAT rules.
 In this case, nodes and applications in the cluster cannot access the Internet.

-**Note:** If this feature is not enabled when you create the cluster and you want to use this feature to enable Internet access for the cluster, see [t1936294.dita\#task\_1936294](/intl.en-US/User Guide for Kubernetes Clusters/Network/Container network/Enable an existing ACK cluster to access the Internet by using SNAT.md).
+**Note:** If this feature is disabled when you create the cluster, you can also manually enable this feature after you create the cluster.
+For more information, see [t1936294.dita\#task\_1936294](/intl.en-US/User Guide for Kubernetes Clusters/Network/Container network/Enable an existing cluster to access the Internet by using SNAT.md).

 Default value: true. |
 |endpoint\_public\_access|Boolean|No|true|Specifies whether to enable Internet access for the cluster.
 You can use an elastic IP address \(EIP\) to expose the API server.
 This way, you can access the cluster over the Internet.

 -   `true`: enables Internet access.
 -   `false`: disables Internet access.
-If you set this parameter to false, the API server cannot be accessed from the Internet.
+If you set this parameter to false, the API server cannot be accessed over the Internet.

 Default value: `false`. |
 |ssh\_flags|Boolean|No|true|Specifies whether to enable Secure Shell \(SSH\) logon over the Internet.
 If this parameter is set to true, you can log on to master nodes in a dedicated Kubernetes cluster over the Internet.
 This parameter does not take effect in managed Kubernetes clusters.